nosarthur/nosarthur.github.io/_posts/2019-06-02-gita-milestone1.md

 ---

-This is the first milestone where we implement command-line interface (CLI) with subcommands.
-The other posts in this series are linked below.
+This is the first milestone where we implement command-line interface (CLI) with sub-commands.
+Other posts in this series are

 - [overview]({% post_url 2019-05-27-gita-breakdown %})
 - **milestone 1: basic CLI**